When the mercury rises, cool off at one of these beaches in and around Calgary!

 - Shannon Terrace also has beach access and a picnic area.

-- After exploring Fish Creek Park, visit Pattiserie du Soleil Bakery & Cafe in Woodbine for delectable treats, breakfast and lunch!Sikome Lake, Fish Creek Provincial Park is a manmade lake with a sandy beach.
-Admissions fees are in effect.
+After exploring Fish Creek Park, visit Pattiserie du Soleil Bakery & Cafe in Woodbine for tasty treats and food made from scratch!

 - Sandy Beach Park* does not have a sandy beach, but is a fun place to sunbathe, wade, or pop a raft in (you can float the Elbow River to Mission/Roxboro).
-Nearby Brownโs Socialhouse Brittania is highly recommended for elegant pubfare.
+There are playgrounds, picnic areas with fire pits and barbecue stands, and walking trails, so you can stay a while.
+Nearby Brown’s Socialhouse Brittania is highly recommended for elegant pubfare.

 *Safety Note: There have been e-coli advisories on the Elbow River for the past few years, so swimming is not advised.